 Marketing campaigns with welcome offers have been shown to be wildly successful.
 It increases the perceived value of the program by getting your customers that much closer to their first reward.
 You might even want to give away enough points to get them a free item right off the bat!
 Because let’s face it, everyone loves free stuff :)

 It also allows the customer to go through the registration and redemption process so it’s not so daunting the next time around.
-Or instead of giving points away when they register, you could award bonus points on a customer's first purchase.

 48% of shoppers say the most critical time for a company to gain their loyalty is when they make their first purchase or begin service.

 The opportunities to market your loyalty program don’t stop once you’ve launched either.
 You could center marketing campaigns around: